maylay/postActiv/CONFIGURE.md

     other server required), "stomp" for a stomp server, and "redis" for a Redis server.

+* items_to_handle (int): How many items to handle before a daemon process exits.
+    Default to unlimited.

 * stomp_server (string, default null): "broker URI" for stomp server.
     Something like "tcp://hostname:61613".
 More complicated ones are possible;
     see your stomp server's documentation for details.